-Livestock industry expansion and concentration.
+Livestock industry expansion.
 Since 2010, many animal feeding operations that house thousands of animals have been sited or proposed in Wisconsin.
-These operations require large quantities of groundwater and must also dispose of large amounts of animal waste.
-Wisconsin agencies should develop better tools for measuring water quality and quantity impacts in and around these operations to evaluate the need for establishing tighter conditions on future permits for similar operations.
-It is important for agencies to develop partnerships with industry for outreach and development of policies and research that allow for effective siting and efficient operation of these facilities, while still protecting groundwater quality and quantity.
+These operations require large quantities of groundwater for both animals and animal food crops, and must also dispose of large amounts of animal waste.
+Wisconsin agencies should develop efficient and effective ways for measuring groundwater quality and quantity conditions in and around these operations.
+Agencies, industry and local governments should partner to develop policies and innovations that allow for effective siting and efficient operation of these facilities, while still protecting groundwater quality and quantity.